brunoflavio-com/awair/README.md

 ## Contributing

-We welcome contributions to this project.
-Please refer to the contributing guidelines for more information.
+I welcome contributions if you find the project useful.
+Just get in touch and send in your pull request.